 Yes or No Yes

-(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) I like the vibe but not the music
+(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) I liked the unique horror style and the mysterious, creepy atmosphere.

 Yes or No Yes